ChristineXu0924/recipe_generation/README.md

 # UCSD DSC Capstone Project: PicToPlate
-link to static github website: https://christinexu0924.github.io/recipe_retrieval/
+link to github website for details on our project: https://christinexu0924.github.io/recipe_retrieval/
 ### Authors
 Megan Huynh (mlhuynh@ucsd.edu)
-Christine Xu (jix028@ucsd.edu)
+Jiarui(Christine) Xu (jix028@ucsd.edu)

 ## Introduction
 The goal of this project is to provide users with a list of recipes and they can cook based and an AI cooking assistant on a user input image of their cooking ingredients.